alasca-association/tarook/docs/src/managed-services/rook/upgrades.md

 Read the corresponding upgrade page at the [rook Docs](https://rook.io/docs/rook/).
 **Especially check the `Considerations` section there**.

-* Download the source code of the new rook release from the [rook Github repository](https://github.com/rook/rook/releases)
-  * The source code contains the updated manifests in `cluster/examples/kubernetes/ceph/`
-* Create a new subdirectory for the manifest templates in the `k8s-rook` role (e.g. `v1.42`)
-* Copy the necessary templates to the subdirectory
-  * **You need to adjust/modify these manifests before applying them**
-  * `diff` is your friend :)
+* Most upgrade steps will be taken care of by Helm
+* In case any changes need to be made to the values of one of the charts, add them inside {% if .. is version %} .. {% endif %}
-* Implement the actual upgrade steps described in the [rook Docs](https://rook.io/docs/rook/) into a new task file which you should call `upgrade_rook_from_v1.42.yaml`
+* Implement any additional steps described in the [rook Docs](https://rook.io/docs/rook/) into a new task file which you should call `upgrade_rook_from_v1.xx.yaml`
   * Please also include the cluster health verification task prior and subsequent to the actual upgrade steps.
 As the `ceph status` update can slightly differ from release to release, you may need to adjust the cluster